jankrepl/deepdow/docs/source/layers.rst

     \end{aligned}

 Similarly to :code:`SoftmaxAllocator` one can provide temperature either per sample or a single one at construction.
-However, one imporant difference is that one needs to provide :code:`n_assets` at construction.
+Additionally, one can control the maximum weight via the :code:`max_weight` parameter.

 .. testcode::